 The resurrection of the Lord Jesus was characterized by the rejoining of His spiritual Personality with His flesh and bones, and then by the clothing of His flesh and bones with the most extraordinary capabilities.
 It is to the earlier resurrection, the out-resurrection of the royal priests that precedes the general resurrection of the dead, that the Apostle Paul was seeking to attain.

-Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, (Philippians 3:13)
+Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, (Philippians 3:13)

 What could a man with the background of Christian experience and ministry of the Apostle Paul have been striving to reach?
 Whatever it was, it remains as the goal of the Christian discipleship.
 Since the feast of Tabernacles typifies the fullness of salvation, we may say that Paul was seeking to attain the “Tabernacles” fulfillment.

-I press toward the mark for the prize of the high calling of God in Christ.
+I press toward the goal for the prize of the upward call of God in Christ Jesus.
 (Philippians 3:14)

-Perhaps the most important idea contained in the thoughts we have presented on the last few pages is that there is a definite, attainable "mark" toward which the Christian is to be pressing.
+Perhaps the most important idea contained in the thoughts we have presented on the last few pages is that there is a definite, attainable “goal” toward which the Christian is to be pressing.
 We are to be awaiting with joyful expectancy the appearing of our Lord Jesus Christ from Heaven.
-But at the same time we must be pressing toward that mark, as Paul teaches.
-The mark is the fullness of the indwelling of Christ in us.
+But at the same time we must be pressing toward that goal, as Paul teaches.
+The goal is the fullness of the indwelling of Christ in us.
 He Himself Is the Resurrection and the Life.